xwmx/nb/README.md

 Subcommands:
   (default)   List todos.
   add         Add a new todo.
-  do          Mark a todo as done. tasks       List tasks in a todo. undo        Unmark a todo as done.
+              Shortcut Aliases: `nb todo a`, `nb todo +` do          Mark a todo or task as done. tasks       List tasks in todos, notebooks, folders, and other item. undo        Unmark a todo or task as done.

 Description:
   Manage todos and tasks.